 Opportunistic pathogens are those that don’t infect a healthy person in normal conditions.
-There must be an alteration in one of the biological barriers of the immune system for it to happen.
+Your immune system must be altered in some way for it to spread in an unhealthy way.

 The Candida type, just like most fungus and some bacteria, belongs to this group of pathogens.
-In fact, Candida is part of the normal flora of the skin and mucous membranes of a large percentage of people.
+In fact, it’s part of the normal flora of the skin and mucous membranes of a large percentage of people.

-Damage in the skin or mucous membranes keeps them from fulfilling their role as a barrier, allowing the growth of fungus.
-So that’s how syringes piercing the skin or catheters wearing away the mucous membrane make a person predisposed to this infection.
+Damage in the skin or membranes keeps them from fulfilling their role as a barrier, allowing the growth of fungus.
+So that’s how syringes, piercings, etc., can make a person more at risk of getting this infection.

 States of immunosuppression